data-KY/BikeSharingCompany_MLR/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- pandas
+- numpy
+- matplotlib
+- seaborn
+- scikitlearn
+- statsmodels

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->